- Numbness, tingling, and pain in your thumb and the first three fingers of your hand are common symptoms of carpal tunnel syndrome.

 Doctors can diagnose carpal tunnel syndrome using a combination of your history, a physical examination, and tests called nerve conduction studies.

 A physical examination includes a detailed evaluation of your hand, wrist, shoulder, and neck to check for any other causes of nerve pressure.
 Your doctor will look at your wrists for signs of tenderness, swelling, and any deformities.
-He will check sensation to the fingers and strength of the muscles in your hand.
+They will check sensation to the fingers and strength of the muscles in your hand.

 Nerve conduction studies are diagnostic tests that can measure the conduction speed of your nerve impulses.
 If the nerve impulse is slower than normal as the nerve passes into the hand, you may have carpal tunnel syndrome.